sachin-pikle/aura-tutorials/tutorials/README.md

 - kubectl installed and working on your machine
 - "kubectl proxy" runs and you can access the K8s dashboard
 - (OPTIONAL) istioctl installed and working on your machine
+- Can view resources in your OCI tenancy (Ashburn region) from the OCI console

 ## Tutorial Flow